visit-dav/visit/src/doc/using_visit/Quantitative/DataLevelComparisonsWizard.rst

    Starting the Data-Level Comparisons Wizard

-This will open the the initial window where the user is asked to choose between a few basic varieties of CMFE expressions.
+This will open the initial window where the user is asked to choose between a few basic varieties of CMFE expressions.
 These differ in the relative locations (e.g. which database) of the donor variable and target mesh.